zxcvvvvbanan/zxcvvvvbanan.github.io/docs/linux/sshrocky.md

 ## Allow SSH connections in SELinux

-Add a new port to the SELinux (Security-Enhanced Linux) policy to allow SSH connections:
+Add a new port to the SELinux policy to allow SSH connections

+Don't disable SELinux.
+Just add your port to SELinux and keep your system safer.

 ```bash
 sudo semanage port -a -t ssh_port_t -p tcp {YOUR PORT NUMBER}